-Make sure you have enough lights to wrap round each layer of branches and again start at the bottom and work your way up to the top.
+>If you’re wondering how to decorate a christmas tree to look full, the secret is in the lights.
+Spaces in the lighting stand out much more than gaps between decorations.
+Make sure you have enough lights to wrap round each layer of branches and again, start at the bottom and work your way up to the top.
 The lights should sit closer to the trunk than the decorations to create a warming glow peeking through the branches.

 4. Add the Core Baubles

 Your core baubles are those in your main colour and are ones you normally get in large sets so you can easily create the base for the rest of your decorations.
-These often plain baubles in mirror polished, matt or even glitter finishes start off your Christmas colour scheme and make your bolder decorations pop when you add them later.
-They are usually in metallic or white tones which are a fantastic foundation for more daring hues.
+These are often plain baubles in mirror polished, matt or even glitter finishes, and start off your Christmas colour scheme to make your bolder decorations pop when you add them later.
+They are usually in metallic or white tones, which are a fantastic foundation for more daring hues.

 5. Layer some Colour

-This is your chance to layer your other festive colours throughout your tree.
-For the tree in the video I went for the opulent jeweled tones so have added plush fuchsias, purple and teals to the gold core baubles, and as you can see, this is the point where the decoration starts to take shape.
+>This is your chance to layer your other festive colours throughout your tree.
+For the tree in the video I went for the opulent jeweled tones, so I’ve added plush fuchsias, purple and teals to the gold core baubles, and as you can see, this is the point where the decoration starts to take shape.
 Make sure to layer these colours evenly throughout the branches so you don’t have too many of the same shade in one area.

 6. Add the Extra Special Decorations

 This is my favourite part – adding the special decorations.
 These could be the more flamboyant decorations you only have a few of, the special one-of-a-kind designs you have collected on your travels, or the particularly large pieces.
 Again, spread these out among the branches so they don’t sit too close to each other to achieve the full effect.
 For the tree in the video, I added beautiful jewel embellished and flower embroidered decorations in complementing shades to the colourful baubles I added in the last step.